vidyatech-vmg/ms/learn-certs-pr/retired-certifications.md

 ms.author: msulliv
 ms.prod: non-product-specific
 ---
-# Certification Retirement Information
+# Certification retirement

-In order to keep the Microsoft Certified Professional program current, Microsoft Learning continually reviews our current and planned certifications to ensure that our certifications reflect the latest Microsoft technologies as well as those technologies that Microsoft Certified Professionals use every day.
+## Why certifications get retired

+Technology and associated job roles change faster every year.
+To keep our certification program relevant, we continually review our exams and certifications to ensure they reflect the latest skills and Microsoft technologies and retire those that are no longer relevant.
+Our goal is to empower candidates to be on the leading edge of tech, in high demand cloud-based job roles, and we do this by providing certifications for critical job roles that help organizations with their digital transformations.
+For more details on this, visit: [Updating Microsoft Certifications: How we keep them relevant – Microsoft Tech Community.](https://techcommunity.microsoft.com/t5/microsoft-learn-blog/updating-microsoft-certifications-how-we-keep-them-relevant/ba-p/1469425)

 ## Certifications scheduled to retire

-Find certifications scheduled to be retired in the next 12 months.
-(The information that follows is subject to change.)
+Certifications scheduled to be retired in the next 12 months are listed here.
+(This information is subject to change.)

 |                                             |                    |
 | ---------------------------------------------------------------------------------- | ------------------ |